ucfai/ucfai/content/authors/ionlights/_index.md

 Following that fateful summer, I've returned to MIT as a Research Assistant.
 I'm still freelancing at Toptal.
-And now I'm advising AI@UCF on further fleshing out `core` and `intelligence` &ndash; I also pop back from time-to-time to give guest lectures.
+And now I'm advising AI@UCF on further fleshing out `core` and `discussions` &ndash; I also pop back from time-to-time to give guest lectures.